 How do I use SNAP / EBT or my credit card?Just come to the info table at one of the markets below.
 Swipe your card and you'll receive Fresh Bucks coins to use with market vendors.
 Fresh Bucks are currency for fresh food from local farms and producers at RI farmers markets.

-Where?In 2013, twenty-two Rhode Island farmers markets (up from eight in 2008) have central booths that can accept EBT and credit/debit cards:
+Where?In 2015, twenty-four Rhode Island farmers markets (up from eight in 2008) have central booths that can accept EBT and credit/debit cards:

 - Providence & Metro